suhuf/RE_Writeups/VR/RE VR Software.md

 ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/bb47f106-7d1e-4b04-8ee9-098fbe8b11a0)

-In the APK folder there should be an APK file of your desired software.
+In the APK folder, there should be an APK file of your desired software.

 ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/02a0d928-46f9-489b-9b62-680479519f73)

 Now that we have extracted it, how do we access it?
-The good thing about .Apk files is that they are extracted the same way as zip files, just rename the file's extension to .zip and then extract the contents.
+The good thing about APK files is that they are extracted the same way as zip files, just rename the file's extension to .zip and then extract the contents via 7zip or another tool.

 ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/4b5a6b04-fafa-4f04-a37a-4a7e3df8e1b0)

-Now we have all of the .APKs contents and you can start changing whatever you like.
+Now we have all of the APK contents and you can start changing whatever you like.

 **APK editing process:**

 The APK editing process is highly reliant on how the software was compiled.
 For unity built games for example, we would use the previously mentioned tools such as **AssetStudio**, **UABE**, and **DNSpy**.
+Especially **DNSpy** if it was compiled via mono.

-For other software our editing processes might be a bit different, for example maybe a software we are working with is highly reliant on .DLLs and has an .Exe that interacts with said .DLLs.
-In this case we may just use DNSpy alone with x64/x32Dbg to try and uncover what we can change.
-In this scenario I am going to go through a bit of the editing process for Unity compiled software.
-As the majority of what you will be modding will most likely be compatible.
+For other software, our editing processes might be a bit different.
+For example, maybe the software we are working with is highly reliant on .DLLs and has an .Exe that interacts with said .DLLs.
+In this case, we may just use DNSpy alone with x64/x32Dbg to try and uncover what we can change.
+In this scenario, I am going to go through a bit of the editing process for Unity compiled software.
+As the majority of what you will be modding will most likely similar.

 **First step, Locate .assetfiles:**

-For things compiled with unity, .asset files are a core component of the ecossystem.
+For things compiled with unity, .asset files are a core component of the ecosystem.
 Asset files can contain **Textures, Models, Audio Clips, Scripts** and more.
-As a result editing these files is essential for making mods we want.
+As a result editing these files is essential for making the modifications we want.

 Depending on how the developer of the App made their architecture, it may take a bit of searching to find these **.asset** files.
-An easy way to check if a file is an asset file right off the bat is just by putting it into assetstudio and see if it accepts it.
+An easy way to check if a file is an asset file right off the bat is by just putting it into Asset Studio and checking if it accepts it.

 ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/3373bfec-cd7c-4e03-a756-fd7381a0e703)

-This is the apk directory of a specific game that has a large amount of these files you can see here how the most obvious asset file should look like "**Sharedassets1"**, there however are other files in the directory that are also asset files but do not follow this naming scheme:
+This is the APK directory of a game that has a large amount of these files, you can see here how the most obvious asset file should look like; "**Sharedassets1.assets"**.
+However, this game also has other asset files that do not follow this obvious naming scheme.

 ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/b3d3449d-50e0-4095-8995-d651c7a0bc12)

+Here, for example, we see a large number of files that are suspiciously in the same directory as the earlier .asset file.

-Here for example, one giveaway that these are asset files however is that they also have a .resource copy.
-We can put this into Asset studio can confirm for ourselves:
+One giveaway that these are actually asset files as well is that they also have a .resource copy.
+We can put this into Asset Studio can confirm for ourselves:

 ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/63b82ee8-bec2-42b3-9a8c-861e001cd917)